dropseedlabs/pullrespond/README.rst

-A simply CLI for responding to and merging pull requests.
+A CLI for responding to and merging pull requests.

 Installation